suffolklibraries/lgc/content/collections/events/romanian-film-13-09.md

         type: text
         text: .
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1714657166
+updated_at: 1725434839
 duplicated_from: 7f340577-8586-4f78-8737-2ed3788be380
 event_categories:
+  - film
-  - literature
+  - community
-featured_image: offthepressimages/new_resized_images/Literature.png
+featured_image: offthepressimages/new_resized_images/Film_resized.png
 cta: |-
   This event is organised by Suffolk Libraries